Causality-Aware Transformer Networks for Robotic Navigation: Causality-Aware Transformer Networks

 \textbf{Multi-modal Transformer} All the features obtained in the earlier steps are passed into a Multi-modal Transformer Module, as illustrated in Figure~\ref{fig:framework}.
 We use $h_{visual}$ and $h_{action}$ to denote the sequence of ${h_{v_{i}}}$ and ${h_{a_{i}}}$ for simplicity.

 First, we concatenate $h_{visual}$ and $h_{action}$ along the direction of the time step, as demonstrated by Equation~\ref{eq:concat}, and apply the Positional Encoding on the concatenated features $h_{concat}$.
-Then, the features will be passed to the transformer encoder \cite{vaswani2017attention}, which is built with causal attention that prevents visual and action embeddings from attending to subsequent time steps.
+Then, the features will be passed to the transformer encoder \cite{vaswani2017attention}.
+In particular, we use a causal attention mechanism that prevents visual and action embeddings from attending to subsequent time steps.
 Consequently, the transformer produces a set of updated features $h'_{concat}$.

 Similarly, the output of the transformer contains the updated features of visual states and previous actions, as illustrated by Equation~\ref{eq:output_concat}.
 Then, we take the updated visual features $h'_{visual}$ and feed them to an Actor layer, which predicts the proper action to be taken at the given state, as illustrated by Equation~\ref{eq:actor}.
 Finally, the agent will interact with the environment through $a_{t}$ to get the visual signal of the next state, then the framework proceed to the next time step.